reneruano95/revit-mcp-mep/README.md

 ## 3. MEP Data Models and Schemas

 Note: Units are SI by default unless specified (length: meters, diameter: meters, flow: L/s, pressure: Pa, power: W).
-Include a “units” block when using other units.
+Include a "units" block when using other units.

 ### 3.1 Connector